AmaoLearning/FastGS-test/README.md

 ## 🎬 Interactive Viewers

 Our 3DGS representation is identical to vanilla 3DGS, so you can use the official [SIBR viewer](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file#interactive-viewers) for interactive visualization.
+For a quick start without local setup, try the web-based [Superlat editor](https://superspl.at/editor).

 ## 🎯 Quick Facts